Sebastian-Belkner/cunuSHT/README.md

 Operators:

- - `synthesis_general()`: takes SHT coefficients and (possibly non-uniform) grid points at which they are to be evaluated and returns the SHT transformed position space data (a map).
+ - `nusht2d2()`: takes SHT coefficients and (possibly non-uniform) grid points at which they are to be evaluated and returns the SHT transformed position space data (a map).
- - `adjoint_synthesis_general()`: this is the adjoint operation, takes a map with (possibly non-uniform grid points) and returns the SHT coefficients for a uniform grid.
+ - `nusht2d1()`: this is the adjoint operation, takes a map with (possibly non-uniform grid points) and returns the SHT coefficients for a uniform grid.
  - `gclm2lenmap()`: similar to synthesis_general, but automatically performs dlm2pointing, iff no pointing is provided
  - `lenmap2gclm()`: similar to adjoint_synthesis_general, but again, perfroms dlm2pointing if needed.
  - `dlm2pointing()`: calculates the non-uniform grid points (pointing) from the coefficients of a deflection field (dlm).